Pd primaries, Bonaccini vs Schlein: challenge between “er eyebrows” and “er liquid”-breakinglatest.news-Breaking Latest News

 Primaries Pd, the clash between “er eyebrows” and “er liquid”

-Today the Pd primary: the high-level challenge is between “er eyebrows” and “er liquid”, a century Stefano Bonaccini ed Elly Schlein who won’t get angry if, precisely, for reasons of Roman rhymes we put it in the masculine.
+Today the primary of the Democratic Party: the high-level challenge is between “er eyebrows” and “er liquid”, a century Stefano Bonaccini ed Elly Schlein who won’t get angry if, precisely, for reasons of Roman rhymes we put it in the masculine.
 As you can see we are at a showdown and the ghosts of Enrico Berlinguer, Pietro Ingrao, Alessandro Natta, Umberto Terracini thank you for the show.

 In these mad and desperate times this is what the Convent is doing and every reference to the nuns of Pienza is not accidental: https://www.affaritaliani.it/cronache/le-suore-social-di-pienza-rischiano-la-riduzione-allo -state-laicale-841790.html and not even to ballets in stiletto heels by Zelensky.